MIC-DKFZ/semantic_segmentation/README.md

 <details><summary>Click to expand/collapse</summary>
 <p>

-Download the Cityscape dataset from [here](https://www.cityscapes-dataset.com/downloads/).
+Download the Cityscapes dataset from [here](https://www.cityscapes-dataset.com/downloads/).
 You have to create an account and afterward download: *leftImg8bit_trainvaltest.zip* (11GB)  and *gtFine_trainvaltest.zip* (241MB).
 Unzip them and put them into a folder, the structure of the folder should now look like this: